rcaswin/Chatbot-Deployment-with-IBM-Cloud-Watson-Assistant/README.md

   2. Features
   3. Installtion
   4. Built with
+  5. Architecture
-  5. Output of Integration of the chatbot with website, whatsapp, slack.
+  6. Output of Integration of the chatbot with website, whatsapp, slack.
-  6. License
+  7. License
-  7. References
+  8. References

 ##Features
   The main feature of this chatbot is to provide the required resources for the students.
 Now I have designed this chatbot which can be used by IT / CS students.